• Skip to primary navigation

 Decorate these insanely creamy mini cheesecakes with chocolate graham cracker crusts to look like the Pumpkin King from The Nightmare Before Christmas movie.
 These Jack Skellington Cheesecakes are easy to make using decadent chocolate ganache.

 Do you love Jack Skellington from The Nightmare Before Christmas movies?
-He’s a quirky and somewhat creepy character but his look is undeniably perfect for Halloween.
-The details of his face are so simple that creating his likeness on a sweet treat like these Jack Skellington Cheesecakes or on Jack Skellington Fudge, or even Jack Skellington Chocolate Bowls is super easy.
+He's a quirky and somewhat creepy character but his look is undeniably perfect for Halloween.
+The details of his face are so simple that creating his likeness on a sweet treat like these Jack Skellington Cheesecakes on Jack Skellington Fudge, or even Jack Skellington Chocolate Bowls is super easy.

-To make this particular Jack Skellington themed dessert, I started by making a batch of my favorite mini cheesecakes.
+To make this particular Jack Skellington-themed dessert, I started by making a batch of my favorite mini cheesecakes.
 I swapped out chocolate graham crackers in the recipe for the traditional graham crackers being I wanted a dark colored crust.
 An OREO Cookie crust would have worked great too.

 Mini Jack Skellington Cheesecakes serve on white dessert plates sitting on a purple background.

-• Start by making mini cheesecakes on a chocolate graham cracker crust.
+making mini chocolate graham cracker crusts.

 • Crush chocolate graham crackers using the food processor or by placing them in a zip-top bag and smashing them with a rolling pin or the back of a pan.